-A sales tax holiday from August 6 through 15, 2010 temporarily eliminated the state's portion of the sales tax on items of clothing costing under \$100, and on school supplies.
+A sales tax holiday from August 6 through 15, 2010 temporarily suspended the state's portion of the sales tax on items of clothing costing under \$100, and on school supplies.

 Beginning July 1, 2011, a retailer was considered to have a place of business in Illinois, and thus had to collect sales tax for the state, if the retailer had a contract with a person in Illinois (1) under which the person referred potential customers to the retailer by a website link in return for commissions or (2) under which the retailer sold the person's products or similar products and the person received commissions.
 This applied only if gross receipts to the retailer from all sales under either type of contract exceeded \$10,000 per year.
 But the Illinois Supreme Court invalidated that requirement in 2013.
 It said the requirement was a discriminatory tax on electronic commerce within the meaning of the federal Internet Tax Freedom Act, and thus unenforceable.
-A 2014 law enacted in response to that decision says that a retailer is considered to have a place of business in Illinois if the retailer has a contract with a person in Illinois, under which the person receives commissions for referring potential customers to the retailer by providing promotional codes or other methods allowing the retailer to track purchases referred by that person.
-Examples in the law of such mechanisms are an Internet link and promotional codes distributed by hand, mail, or broadcast media.
-Like the original law, this one applies only if gross receipts to the retailer from all sales under such a contract exceed \$10,000 per year.
-The law says a retailer meeting that definition is presumed to maintain a place of business in Illinois but may rebut the presumption by submitting proof that the referrals or other activities pursued in Illinois were not sufficient to meet the nexus standards under the U.S. Constitution.
+A 2014 law enacted in response to that decision said that a retailer is considered to have a place of business in Illinois if the retailer has a contract with a person in Illinois, under which the person receives commissions for referring potential customers to the retailer by providing promotional codes or other methods allowing the retailer to track purchases referred by that person.
+Examples in the law of such mechanisms were an Internet link and promotional codes distributed by hand, mail, or broadcast media.
+Like the original law, this one applied only if gross receipts to the retailer from all sales under such a contract exceeded \$10,000 per year.
+That law was repealed in 2019.